sqlmapproject/sqlmap/Usage.md

 Option: `-l`

 Rather than providing a single target URL, it is possible to test and inject against HTTP requests proxied through [Burp proxy](http://portswigger.net/suite/) or
 [WebScarab proxy](http://www.owasp.org/index.php/Category:OWASP_WebScarab_Project).
-This option requires an argument which is the proxy's HTTP requests log file.
+This option requires an argument, which is the proxy's HTTP requests log file.

 ### Scan multiple targets enlisted in a given textual file